 But far too many didn't grow up like that.
 Many Americans grew up with their parents driving them to play dates and soccer and shopping and other activities, and missed out on thousands of daily opportunities to discover and learn about life, people and the world on their own.

 Walking is pretty energy efficient.
 Here's an example.
 An apple provides 95 dietary calories.
-Think of that is your fuel for walking.
+Think of that as your fuel for walking.

 Now, granted, cars are 10 to 20 times faster than walking.
 But when we designed without streets and parking, that factors out 45 to 60% of the land area and lets us bring things closer together.
 So, really, cars are only 5 to 10 times faster than walking.
-And that doesn't count the time you spend hunting for parking, feeding a meter and walking from the parking garage to your destination back in town.
-That's probably half your travel time, so cars may be only 2 to 5 times faster than walking when you consider the entire infrastructures that cars require.
+And that doesn't count the time you spend hunting for parking, feeding a meter and walking from the parking garage to your destination and back.
+In town, that's probably half your travel time, so cars may be only 2 to 5 times faster than walking when you consider the entire infrastructures that cars require.
 And when you build common wall housing such as apartments and townhouses with mixed uses, that cuts the distances down by another factor of 2.
 Car-free towns are only slightly slower than car-based ones.

 Now let's really dig into the differences between bike and car infrastructure.
 First of all, we should compare roads versus bikeways.
-According to the Urban Land Institute's Active Transportation Study, published in March of 2016: "the city of Portland estimated the cost of its 300 mile, that is to say, (483 km) network of bike trails, bike lanes in bike boulevards at approximately $60 million in 2008 which is about the same cost as one mile (1.6 km) of four lane urban freeway."
+According to the Urban Land Institute's Active Transportation Study, published in March of 2016: "the city of Portland estimated the cost of its 300 mile (that is to say, 483 kilometer) network of bike trails, bike lanes and bike boulevards at approximately $60 million in 2008, which is about the same cost as one mile (1.6 km) of four lane urban freeway."
 In other words, it was about 300 times cheaper per mile.

 In contrast, the highest lane capacity I ever saw for cars was 2,300 vehicles per hour.
 This is on a California highway, as listed in California Department of Transportation's Life Cycle Cost Analysis Procedures Manual in 2013.
 So to deliver 10,000 vehicles an hour would require a 22 meter wide stretch of highway when you include the shoulders, that's 440% more land than a bikeway.
 It gets worse for neighborhood streets, which might have just one or two hundred vehicles per day.
 In this case, foot and bike access provide a solution that can take 20 to 40 times less space, especially now that we're designing for apartments and town houses rather than detached houses (see Episode nine for details on that).